Lab-Grown/Synthetic, Imitation, and Assembled Gemstones: An Introduction

 Imitations/Simulants

-Imitation gemstones are the oldest of the three, dating 5000 years to the ancient Egyptians.
+Imitation gemstones are the oldest of the three, dating back 5000 years to the ancient Egyptians.
 Pliny the Elder recorded many “strange and artistic” names for gems, which we refer to today as “trade names” and are very misleading (Nassau, 8).

 The most common imitations/simulants are glass and paste, dyed white gem material (howlite to resemble turquoise), pearls (coated beads), rhinestones, cameos, and diamonds (YAG, GGG, cubic zirconia, synthetic rutile, strontium titanate, zircon, and synthetic moissanite).